MAK1647/IJCIS-Personal-Protective-Equipment-detection-journal-2024/README.md

 ## Color Helmet and Vest (CHV)  Dataset

-In our experiment, we used dataset **Color Helmet and Vest (CHV)**, which included 170 images with 345 labeled pedestrians
+In our experiment, we used dataset **Color Helmet and Vest (CHV)**, which contains 1330 images, and 9209 instances in total.